janymuong/vb_basics/README.md

 ## Projects Included

-1. [**GradeApp GUI**](./GradeApp-GUI/): A desktop application developed in VB that allows users to determine grades based on input marks.
+1. [**GradeApp-GUI**](./GradeApp-GUI/): A desktop application developed in VB that allows users to determine grades based on input marks.
 It provides a cozy and intuitive interface for calculating and displaying grades.

-2. [**ICS2209Lab01App**](./ICS2209Lab01App/): An application developed for the Lab 01 assignment.
+2. [**ICS2209Lab01App**](./ICS2209Lab01App/): An application developed at the start of `ICS2209`.
 This project includes features such as loading a form from other forms.

 1. Open the project in Visual Studio:
    - Navigate to the project folder.